Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

-For realistic mass ratios and $\beta=0.5$, transit-time damping strongly suppresses the cascade of quasi-perpendicular fast waves to sub-ion scales \citep{petrosian2006damping,yan2008cosmic}, making fast wave steepening the dominant pathway for IBW generation.
-This mechanism is robust, as it is observed in both 2D PIC and 3D hybrid simulations \citep{hou2025energy}.
+Under a realistic mass ratio ($m_p/m_e \approx 1836$) and for the plasma conditions considered here ($\beta = 0.5$), the cascade of quasi-perpendicular fast waves to ion kinetic scales is strongly suppressed by transit-time damping \citep{petrosian2006damping, yan2008cosmic}.
 However, under appropriate conditions, the turbulent cascade can reach sub-ion scales before being fully dissipated.
-Equating the damping rate (Eq.~\ref{eq_damping}) with the cascade rate, $\tau_{\mathrm{cas}}^{-1} \approx (k/L_0)^{1/2}\delta v^2 / v_{f}$ \citep{cho2003compressible, yan2004cosmic}, defines a $\beta$-dependent truncation scale of the cascade.
-At low $\beta$, the cascade of quasi-perpendicular fast waves can be stronger than the damping, allowing energy to access sub-ion scales.
-Consequently, suitably injected compressive modes can efficiently cascade to sub-ion scales and excite ion Bernstein waves.
+By equaling the damping rate (Equation \ref{eq_damping}) with cascade rate ($\tau_{\mathrm{cas}}^{-1} \sim (k/L_0)^{1/2}\delta V^2/V_{\mathrm{ph}}$) \citep{cho2003compressible,yan2004cosmic}, one can obtain a $\beta$-dependent cascade truncation scale.
+Here, the truncation scale refers to the scale at which the wave damping rate becomes larger than the nonlinear cascade rate, so that the turbulent cascade is effectively terminated.

+When $\beta = 0.1$ and $M_A = 0.4$, the truncation scale is about one order of magnitude smaller than the injection scale, corresponding to $k_c = 10k_0$ in wavenumber space.
+Under lower-$\beta$ conditions, for example $\beta = 0.01$ and $M_A = 0.15$, the cascade can extend to much larger wavenumbers, with $k_c = 100k_0$.
+Therefore, whether the cascade can reach ion scales before being truncated depends on the plasma environment.
+As shown in Figure~\ref{fig5}, when the truncation scale is $k_c = 10k_0$, fast waves need to be injected at scales corresponding to $k_0 d_i \gtrsim 0.1$ in order for the cascade to reach ion kinetic scales before truncation.
+Under such conditions, kinetic-scale waves can be continuously supplied by the turbulent cascade.
+Therefore, local compressive sources, such as magnetic reconnection accompanied by small-scale compressive waves \citep{zhuo2024oblique}, may inject fast waves and contribute to the generation of IBWs \citep{narita2016ion, renchuan2022experimental}.
+When the truncation scale is $k_c = 100k_0$, fast waves injected at relatively larger spatial scales ($k_0 d_i \gtrsim 0.01$) can still cascade to kinetic scales.